crkn-rcdr/OCR-Evaluations/README.md

 - safe human-review escalation
 - cleaner export normalization

-So a fair ABBYY-vs-Paddle benchmark should record whether Paddle was given these extra supporting steps, because ABBYY's observed quality often depends on them.

 So if ABBYY outperforms a model on a document, the difference may come from any combination of recognition quality, layout analysis, field constraints, validation logic, or workflow-level post-processing, not just from better raw